The Keyworth study of Whooping Cough

 Here I describe the study that started in 1974 and still continues.

-The full story will soon appear as a book to be published by Springer Nature.
+The full story will soon appear as a book ‘Outbreak in the Village’ to be published by Springer Nature in July 2020.

 Some of the information on this website is based on the study of whooping cough that I have undertaken as a family doctor over 40 years in Keyworth.
 Much of the material has been published in medical journals.
 Some is unpublished, and some is my opinion based on experience.
 I believe this is a unique study and that I have a contribution to make to the understanding of this unpleasant and sometimes lethal disease.